 In my experience, yoga has helped me to be the best, most authentic version of myself possible.
 I live, breathe and embody the spirit of yoga and love sharing it with you.
 It is always my intention to help you feel nurtured, inspired and empowered so you too can enjoy being the best version of yourself possible.

 I also draw inspiration from my personal experiences.
-I am always open about my fertility challenges and the process of loosing my dad.
+I am always open about my fertility challenges and the process of losing my dad.
 My life experience has increased my capacity to hold space and connect and it has helped me to shed the toxic positivity spin that is rife in the wellness industry.

 Alongside teaching yoga, I also love making Mala beads where I blend my inherent creativity and background in the arts with my love for spirituality, mantra and meditation.
 I also love guiding others to make their own Malas too via my ebook and workshops.

-Amy teaches a unique gentle fusion of Dru yoga, Yin yoga, Restorative yoga, Yoga nidra guided relaxation and Meditation on Saturday mornings in Warranwood.
+Amy teaches a unique gentle fusion of Dru yoga, Yin yoga, Restorative yoga, Yoga Nidra guided relaxation and Meditation on Saturday mornings in Warranwood.